Magnesium and muscle soreness

 - Only studies on physically active subjects

-- No combined supplementation (magnesium alone)
+- No combined supplementation (magnesium only)

 - Rigorous scientific protocols

-All in all, these studies involved 73 participants (60 men and 13 women) aged between 19 and 27, practising different types of activities:
+In total, these studies involved 73 participants (60 men and 13 women) aged between 19 and 27, practising different types of activities:

 - Bodybuilding (bench press)